Beazer Homes USA (BZH)

 AI Analysis | Feedback

-- First-time Move-up Homebuyers: These customers are typically individuals or families who already own a home but are looking to purchase a larger home, a home with more features, or a home in a different community to accommodate changing needs such as a growing family, improved schools, or a desire for more space and amenities.
+- Move-Up Homebuyers: Individuals or families who are looking to purchase a larger home, a home with more features, or a home in a more desirable location, having already owned and sold a previous home.

 AI Analysis | Feedback